Ralim/IronOS/Documentation/DebugMenu.md

 # PD Debug menu

 On the Pinecil; if the iron is booted up while holding the front button (+); it will show an extra menu for inspecting USB-PD power adapters.
-Connect to any PD USB power to check Vbus status, even some cell phones with a USB-C port will work.
+Connect to any PD USB power to check Vbus status, even some cell phones with a USB-C port will work if it is PD.
 It will not show any PD message when Pinecil is powered by DC port, QC, or USB 5V (non-PD).

 The menu navigates like the debug menu, where pressing (+) cycles through elements, and (-) will exit the menu.

 The first page shows the PD negotiation stage number; which can be used for diagnosing if PD is not working.
 Once negotiation is complete; the other screens will show the advertised readings for voltage and current of the proposals.

+##Below is a method for user modification to convert some early models of Pinecil V1 to safely support 24V on the DC5525 barrel.
+Warning (do this at your own risk, read everything in this debug document, and go to the Pine64 chat if you need tips).
+If you do the cut incorrectly, you could render the Pinecil non-working.

-A simple user modification to the PCB on early model V1 allows it to safely use DC24V by cutting a trace line to the Vbus which held it back to 21V.
-You can check whether your Pinecil V1 needs the update by using the PD debug menu.
+A simple user modification to the PCB on some models of V1 allows it to safely use DC24V by cutting a trace line to the Vbus which held it back to 21V.
+You can check whether your Pinecil V1 needs the update or can benefit from it by using the PD debug menu.
 After a few seconds or after PD negotiates (state above 5) it will show [No VBus] if the VBus modification is performed correctly or not needed (i.e., late model V1) or it shows [VBus] if the mod has not been done and there is still a connection to the Vbus.

 The mod method is shown in the February 2022 Pine64 community [Updates](https://www.pine64.org/2022/02/15/february-update-chat-with-the-machine/).
 Early Pinecil V1 models required cutting a trace.
 Late model V1 made sometime in 2022 came with [No Vbus] already displayed, and no mod required.